Mara-Li/YAFPA/README.md

 ## Checking differences
-The script will convert all file with `share:true` and check if the contents are differents with the version in `_notes`.
+The script will convert all file with `share:true` and check if the contents are different to the versions in `_notes`.
 The only things that are ignored is the contents of the metadata.
 If you want absolutely change the metadata you can:
 - Use `yafpa --file <filepath>` directly